 Portland‘s reputation as an alternative mecca extends to its culinary scene.
-While there are some straight-up taco trucks here, you’re just as likely to find carts that sling over-sized green salads (Garden Monsters) and smoothie stands that require you to blend your own smoothie by pedaling on a stationary bike (Moberi).
+While there are some straight-up taco trucks here, you’re just as likely to find carts that sling over-sized green salads and smoothie stands that require you to blend your own smoothie by pedaling on a stationary bike (seriously, check out Moberi).

 Though there are lots of options in downtown Portland, especially near MAX stations, coverage is also good in outlying neighborhoods like Southeast Portland and the Richmond district.
 The rainy winters don’t seem to affect business, with many of the city’s 500 trucks and carts generally staying open year-round.
-U.S. News recently ranked Portland number one on its “World’s Best Street Food” list.
+It’s no wonder U.S. News ranked Portland number one on its “World’s Best Street Food” list.

 - Why It’s Great.
 Portland clearly supports its food trucks, both formally and informally.
 Portland Food Carts, a well-run blog, bills itself as “an ode to Portland’s food carts, and a practical guide on where to find them and what to eat once you get there.”
 It regularly announces new openings and noteworthy regulatory changes.
-ORegon Street Food Association is an advocacy organization that prods the city’s government to be even more accommodating than it already is.
+Oregon Mobile Food Association is an advocacy organization that prods the city’s government to be even more accommodating than it already is (and provides valuable support to aspiring food truck operators too).
 On the ground, many food cart vendors belong to well-organized “pods” – lots or street corners with anywhere from two to two-dozen permanent or semi-permanent tenants.
-Festivals such as Eat Mobile and the Portland Summer Food Cart Festival attract upwards of 100 vendors.
+And annual shindigs like the Portland Craft Beer Festival attract dozens of vendors.

 - Trucks to Try.
 Up early and craving day-old chicken eggs?
-Try The Big Egg ($5 Portlander Sandwich with fresh egg, vintage cheddar, and stone-ground mustard) on North Mississippi.
+Try MF Tasty, a hidden gem serving food best described as “Northwest-Southwest fusion,” featuring standouts like paella.
 For a downtown lunch option, try KoiFusion, a Korean-Mexican truck that offers mind-bending choices like bulgogi beef tacos.
 KoiFusion occasionally visits the Nike and Adidas campuses, too.
-On chilly days, visit the corner of SW Alder and SW 10th, where Savor Soup House offers a rotating menu of $5 soup bowls, including vegan options.
+And don’t miss Bao Bao, which (arguably) has the best Chinese buns in the city.

 Unless there’s an air quality alert, the weather doesn’t really affect L.A.’s food truck scene.
 Veteran taco truck operators now work alongside farm-to-table specialists, pizza trucks, mobile donut shops, and trucks that serve gourmet Brazilian cuisine.
 Coverage isn’t uniform across L.A.’s many neighborhoods, but it’s not confined to the downtown core, either: West Hollywood, Santa Monica, and Century City all host clusters with permanent or semi-permanent members.
 A few brave souls even make it out to Valley communities such as Van Nuys and Northridge.

 - Why It’s Great.
 Surprisingly, L.A. doesn’t have a robust advocacy group, though the Southern California Mobile Food Vendors Association (SoCal MFVA) offers lots of helpful information for budding entrepreneurs.
-LotMom, a local booking company, connects operators with spots at several permanent food truck lots around the L.A.
-Basin, including the Santa Monica/Victorian Lot, the University of Southern California Lot, and the Century City Lot – food truck lots are popular here because of a local ordinance that requires trucks to have a bathroom on-board or serve within 200 feet of a public restroom with running water.
+LotMom, a local booking company, got its start connecting operators with spots at several permanent food truck lots around the L.A.
+Basin, including the Santa Monica Food Truck Lot, the University of Southern California Lot (USC Village), and the Century City Lot.
+(Food truck lots were long popular in L.A. because of a local ordinance that requires trucks to have a bathroom on-board or serve within 200 feet of a public restroom with running water.
+These days, the action is more dispersed, but many trucks continue to cluster near historic lots.)
 The Find Food Trucks app maintains a real-time database of food truck locations too.
 In addition to the annual L.A.
-Street Food Festival, trucks converge on neighborhood food fairs and ethnic heritage celebrations throughout the year.
+Food Festival, trucks converge on neighborhood food fairs and ethnic heritage celebrations throughout the year.

 - Trucks to Try.
-If you work downtown and fancy Brazilian cuisine, Ta Bom (sweet potato and black bean wrap for $7 or chicken prato feito for $12) frequents the San Pedro Wholesale Mart.
-In West L.A., Lobos Truck (one-third pound Diablo Burger for $10.50) shuttles between locations in Westwood and Santa Monica.
-In the Studio City area, Steel City Sandwiches sells massive Pittsburgh-style sandwiches – think lots of Italian-style meats and cheeses, with fries – for $8 to $12.
+For no-nonsense Greek favorites like lamb gyro, Meat the Greek is second to none.
+In West L.A., Lobos Truck shuttles between locations in Westwood and Santa Monica, serving “American comfort food with a twist.”
+In the Studio City area, Steel City Sandwiches sells massive Pittsburgh-style sandwiches – think lots of Italian-style meats and cheeses, with fries.

 Contrary to popular belief, Seattle doesn’t run on coffee alone.
-The city’s food truck scene features plenty of fresh fish and locally sourced greens.
+The city’s food truck scene features plenty of fresh fish, locally sourced greens, and other solid ingredients.

 Coverage extends well outside the central business district, to the University of Washington campus, Capitol Hill, Queen Anne, South Lake Union, and commercial suburbs such as Bellevue and Renton.
 The main campus of Swedish Medical Center attracts trucks during business hours as well.
 The outskirts of Pike Place Market are a dinnertime and after-hours draw, especially on bustling weekend evenings.

 - Why It’s Great.
 Like its two Pacific Northwest neighbors, Seattle has a well-organized, vibrant food truck scene.
-Seattle Food Trucks is the city’s native truck-finder app, though its mobile functionality needs some work.
-The Seattle Food Truck Alliance performs political advocacy work, distributes PR materials, and organizes truck gatherings around the city.
-In May, the Mobile Food Rodeo draws about 60 trucks over two days to the International District and Fremont Sunday Market.
-Attendees there can also partake in a beer garden and live lucha libre.
-August brings the Seattle Street Food Festival, a gathering of about 50 vendors at Cal Anderson Park that’s preceded by a series of pop-up food truck events.
-Smaller events abound throughout the warm season.
+Seattle Food Truck is the city’s native truck-finder app, though its mobile functionality needs some work.
+The Washington State Food Truck Association performs political advocacy work, distributes PR materials, and organizes truck gatherings around Washington State.
+August brings the Seattle Food Festival, a four-block gathering featuring dozens of mobile vendors and several pop-up food truck events.
+Smaller foodie events abound throughout the warm season.

 The ongoing food truck boom is great for entrepreneurial chefs and time-pressed foodies alike.
 Though having lunch at a food truck every day may not be any cheaper than visiting Panera Bread or Wendy’s – or certainly bringing a bag lunch to work – mobile food vendors deliver affordable, convenient cuisine rooted in the culture of your city.
-Since it’s generally cheaper to start a food truck than to open a fixed restaurant, more talented chefs have the opportunity to be their own bosses and showcase their skills to a broad audience.
+And, since it’s generally cheaper to start a food truck than to open a fixed-location restaurant, more talented chefs have the opportunity to become food truck owners – to to be their own bosses and showcase their skills to a broad audience.